bobarna/yolov7-number-plates/README.md

 `--save-txt` also saves the labels as `*.txt` files.
 (`detect.py` could also take in single images instead of a whole directory.)

-## Hungarian License Plate Recgnition Dataset
+## Hungarian License Plate Recognition Dataset
 Images of cars with license plates (without labels) is available here: https://barnabasborcsok.com/number-plates-hun-1342.zip